 I’ve had lots of fun lately with Little Passports and with Safari Ltd. replicas.
 They both can add lots of interest to the study of geography.
 Today, I’m sharing some ideas for using Safari Ltd. replicas for the study of Africa.

 Disclosure: Safari Ltd. gave me the TOOBS used to prepare these activities.
-This post contains Montessori Services affiliate links.
+This post contains affiliate links (at no cost to you).
 My opinions are honest and my own.

 For this post, I used the Safari Ltd. Wild TOOB, Monkeys and Apes TOOB, African Village TOOB, and Ancient Egypt TOOB.
 If you’re planning a world study, you’ll find it helpful to have a variety of TOOBS available.
 For the study of Africa (or for any continent), there’s more than one way to approach the choice of animals used.